magento/knowledge-base/src/troubleshooting/general/elasticsuite-tracking-indices-causes-problems-with-elasticsearch.md

 The default retention period is 365 days.
 You can reduce it to 30 or 15 days.

-### Upgrade your Elasticsuite version to use monthly based indices instead of daily based indices
+### Upgrade your ElasticSuite version to use monthly based indices instead of daily based indices

 Once you have upgraded the ElasticSuite plugin to version > 2.9.8 / 2.10.7, tracking indices will be monthly based.